opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

 ### Storing and retrieving output values

 It is possible to store the values of output channels and retrieve those values later.
 This can be useful in some special situations, for example fluorescence measurements.
 Here, a pair of measurements, one with, one without atoms is taken and the signal from the atoms is extracted.
 To recreate the background light situation for the background measurement, the setting of the MOT laser beam during the first measurement can be stored.
 The laser is then briefly switched off to discard the atoms and brought back to the initial value for the background measurement.
 By storing and retrieving the output value, the measurement procedure will work whatever setting the MOT laser had before the measurement.
-Another example can be found in Sec.~\ref{Sec:IdleAndWakeUpFunction}.
+Another example can be found in Sec.
+[Idle and WakeUp function](#idle-and-wakeup-function).

 The commands used to store and retrieve the output value are
 ```CPP